crowdsecurity/php-cs-bouncer/docs/USER_GUIDE.md

 - `geolocation[enabled]`: true to enable remediation based on country.
 Default to false.
 - `geolocation[type]`:  Geolocation system.
 Only 'maxmind' is available for the moment.
 Default to `maxmind`

-- `geolocation[save_in_session]`: true to store the geolocalized country in session.
+- `geolocation[save_result]`: true to store the geolocalized country in cache.
 Default to true.
 Setting true will avoid multiple call to the geolocalized system (e.g. maxmind database)
 - `geolocation[maxmind]`: MaxMind settings
 - `geolocation[maxmind][database_type]`: Select from `country` or `city`.
 Default to `country`.
 These are the two available MaxMind database types.